 10 Ways to Figure Out What to Do With Your Life is a great place to start being daring.
 Instead of focusing on the past – on what you lost – think about where your life is going.
 Now is the perfect time to go back to school, or get a new job, or travel to Paris, or take your kids on a road trip.

 Pick one of those four areas (Healthy Self, Connected Self, Creative Self, or Daring Self) and make it your own.
 Which one resonates with you the most?
 Do you want to get healthier, or have better relationships?
 Do you want to get creative, or build a more daring life?

 Commit to something, and focus on growing it whenever you find your thoughts drifting back in time.
 What is holding you back, and how can you get out of your own way?

-While I can’t offer advice, I do read every comment.
-I encourage you to respond to other readers’ comments if you feel led, and to share your own tips on how to stop thinking about someone.
+Feel free to share your thoughts below.
+Read through the other readers’ comments; maybe you’ll see that you are not alone.
+Respond to the comments if you’re inspired, or share your own tips on how to stop thinking about someone.
 Writing often brings clarity and insight, and can help you process your feelings.

 If you don’t know what you were created to do, read 9 Ways to Find Your Life Purpose After a Breakup.